wsolow/agaid_crop_simulator/env_config/crop_config/README_crop_params.md

             not (0)
 RDRRTB   Relative death rate of roots as a function     TCr      -
             of development stage
+RDRROS   Relative death rate of roots as a function     TCr      -
+            of oxygen stress
 =======  ============================================= =======  ============

 **############################################################################**